Skip to content

 After completing this chapter, you will be able to:

-1. Explain the 8 CRUD methods of the IRepository<TAggregate, TId> interface.
+1. Explain the 13 methods of the IRepository<TAggregate, TId> interface (8 CRUD + 5 Specification).

 2. Explain why the FinT<IO, T> return type is more advantageous for composition than Task<T>.